Rising Thunder/System

 Kinetic Deflect

-When you have at least 1 full bar, pressing any 2 special buttons while in blockstun or hitstun will make a shield bubble appear on your character at the cost of half a bar.
+When you have at least 1 full bar, pressing any 2 Special buttons while in blockstun or hitstun will make a shield bubble appear on your character at the cost of half a bar.
 This bubble stays up until you exit blockstun or hitstun.
-If you are hit when this shield is up, deflect will activate, consume another half of a bar and push the enemy full screen while also deleting any projectiles on the screen.
-This effectively works as Killer Instinct's Shadow Counter combined with Bursts of Arcsys games.
+If you are hit when this shield is up, Kinetic Deflect will activate, consume another half of a bar, and push the enemy full screen while also deleting any projectiles on the screen.
+This effectively works as Killer Instinct's Shadow Counter combined with an Arcsys-style Burst.

-You are still considered as in hitstun or blockstun with the shield bubble up, so if you have the extra meter, mashing 2 specials will put up multiple shields.
+You are still considered to be in hitstun or blockstun with the shield bubble up, so if you have the extra meter, mashing 2 Special buttons will put up multiple shields.
 This accomplishes nothing other than wasting meter.

-The shield bubble is reactable, so if it's done too early, the attacker can choose not to hit the defender.
-They still have to end the combo early, so it accomplishes the goal of ending damage, just doesn't give you the reward of being put fullscreen.
+The shield bubble is reactable, so if it's done too early the attacker can choose not to hit the defender.
+This still forces the attacker to end their combo or pressure sequence early, so it accomplishes the goal of preventing further damage, but it doesn't give you the reward of pushing the opponent full screen.

-A weird limitation with deflect is that you can only carry over 1 bar into the next round.
-If the round ends with you having more that 1 bar, you're simply set to 1 for the next round.
-Most people forget about this rule and end up wasting a free burst/combobreaker.
+A weird limitation with KD is that you can only carry 1 bar over into the next round.
+If the round ends with you having more than 1 bar, you're simply set to 1 bar for the next round.
+Most people forget about this rule and end up wasting a free burst/combo breaker.

 After being knocked down, hitting any normal button will cause you to get up earlier.
 It's recommended to drum the normal buttons in order to basically guarantee you land the timing.

-Moves that cause twist, backslide, wallbounce or groundbounce can be emergency teched by pressing any special as you hit the ground.
-It is recommended to drum the special buttons to basically guarantee you land the timing.
+Moves that cause twist, backslide, wall bounce, or ground bounce can be emergency teched by pressing any Special button as you hit the ground.
+It is recommended to drum the Special buttons to basically guarantee you land the timing.

 This causes a brief period of invincibility and then extended recovery.